amaansaxena/Academic-Paper-Summarizer---RAG-project/README.md

-Here’s a **detailed but simple README** you can paste directly into your project.

----

 # 📄 Research Paper Analyst (Local RAG App)

 A simple local **Research Paper Question-Answering app** built with **Streamlit + LlamaIndex + Groq**.